k8s-docs/cert-manager-docs/source/configuration/acme/dns01/akamai.md

----
-title: Akamai
+# Akamai

-description: 'cert-manager configuration: ACME DNS-01 challenges using Akamai DNS'
+'cert-manager configuration: ACME DNS-01 challenges using Akamai DNS'
----

 ## Edge DNS

 Use Edge DNS to solve DNS01 ACME challenges by creating a `Secret` using [Akamai API credentials](https://developer.akamai.com/getting-started/edgegrid) and an `Issuer` that references the `Secret` and sets the solver type.

 ### Create a Secret